guibarbas/barbas-dwms/README.md

 FROM YOUR WORDPRESS DASHBOARD
 1. Visit ‘Plugins > Add New’.
-3. Search for ‘Barbas - Default wordpress mail sender.
+3. Search for ‘Barbas - Default wp mail sender.
-3. Activate Barbas - Default wordpress mail sender from your Plugins page.
+3. Activate Barbas - Default wp mail sender from your Plugins page.

 FROM WORDPRESS.ORG
-1. Download Barbas - Default wordpress mail sender.
+1. Download Barbas - Default wp mail sender.
-3. Upload the ‘barbas-dws’ directory to your ‘/wp-content/plugins/’ directory, using your favorite method (ftp, sftp, scp, etc…).
+3. Upload the ‘barbas-dwms’ directory to your ‘/wp-content/plugins/’ directory, using your favorite method (ftp, sftp, scp, etc…).
-3. Activate Barbas - Default wordpress mail sender from your Plugins page.
+3. Activate Barbas - Default wp mail sender from your Plugins page.

 ## Frequently Asked Questions